-Temperature, T:
+T:

-Set internal field to: internalField uniform 300; and the film temperature at the regionCoupling zone to 450 K. This is a proper assumption since the fluid close to the wall is at much higher temperature than the free stream temperature.
+Set internal field to: internalField uniform 300; and the film temperature at the regionCoupling zone to 450 K. This is a proper assumption since the fluid close to the wall is in the mean at much higher temperature than the free stream temperature.

 Boundary condition T:

 Surface: Boundary type:

 up zeroGradient

 down symmetryPlane

 right zeroGradient

 left zeroGradient

 cylinder regionCoupling

 value uniform 450

-remoteField T
+remoteField Т

 defaultFaces empty

-Thermal diffusivity, DT:
+DT: